EnriqueNueve/TF_Toolbox/README.md

 # TF_Toolbox
-An organized repo for all things TensorFlow: tutorials for TF, notes, and models.
+An organized repo for all things TensorFlow: tutorials, notes, and models.

 ## Tutorials
 1. dummy_tutorial with tf==0.0.0